Human Palaeosystems Research Group

-The Human Palaeosystems Group (HPG) contributes to this critical theme by exploring deep time human-environment relationships, in order to derive lessons for the present.
-Specifically, the HPG will unravel the dynamics of human bio-cultural evolution and ecosystem change, from the rise of our species to the dawn of agriculture to understand the roots of the present geological epoch: The Anthropocene.
-To do this, the group focuses on three key areas:
+The world is currently facing a dual crisis involving biodiversity and climate, posing the greatest challenge to the continuation of human life on Earth.
+Confronting this crisis demands public support, political will, and scientific solutions across social, technological, and predictive realms.
+Our team contributes to this critical theme by exploring deep-time human-environment relationships to derive lessons for the present.
+Specifically, we aim to unravel the dynamics of human bio-cultural evolution and ecosystem change, from the rise of our species to the dawn of agriculture, to understand the roots of the present geological epoch: The Anthropocene.
+To achieve this, our group focuses on three key areas:

 Area 1: The emergence and expansion of the human niche

 A dominant view has purported that, since humans evolved in Africa, they lived in relative harmony with the plants and animals on the continent.
 Conversely, with the expansion beyond Africa, humans encountered novel environments and a naïve fauna, both of which they aggressively exploited.
-In the case of animals, this exploitation is thought to have driven the collapse of many species of megafauna whose extinction had wide ranging implications for ecosystem resilience.
-However, this view reduces African ecosystem diversity to negligible levels, and harks back to problematic tropes of the so-called “noble savage”.
+In the case of animals, this exploitation is thought to have driven the collapse of many species of megafauna whose extinction had wide-ranging implications for ecosystem resilience.
+However, this view reduces African ecosystem diversity to negligible levels and harks back to problematic tropes of the so-called "noble savage".
 While African megafauna have not died out, the way humans have impacted the distribution of different faunal communities has barely been explored – with implications for conservation and environmental restoration.
-At the same time, palaeoenvironmental reconstruction is revealing that many apparently pristine constellations of vegetation today are actually unusual, if not anomalous, suggesting human agency is at play (Miller and Gosling, 2016).
-Widespread burning of landscapes may reach back to some 90 thousand years (Thompson et al., 2021), allowing small hunter-gatherer populations to transform landscapes.
-These events are precursors to behaviours that began to catalyse the planetary scale impacts of human behaviour.
+At the same time, palaeoenvironmental reconstruction is revealing that many apparently pristine constellations of vegetation today are actually unusual, if not anomalous, suggesting human agency is at play.
+Widespread burning of landscapes may reach back to some 90 thousand years, allowing small hunter-gatherer populations to transform landscapes.
+These events are precursors to behaviors that began to catalyze the planetary-scale impacts of human behavior.

-The HPG is seeking to understand the expansion of the human niche and its impacts in Africa in several ways.
-The HPG is using an ecological niche model approach to:
+The Human Palaeosystems Group is seeking to understand the expansion of the human niche and its impacts in Africa in several ways.
+We are using an ecological niche model approach to:

 • Reconstruct changes in human niche space in the Pleistocene and document expansions.

-The HPG is also using palaeoclimate models to explore the locations of possible human refugia in Pleistocene in order to better develop a pan-African framework for archaeological and palaeoanthropological investigation.
+Additionally, we are using paleoclimate models to explore the locations of possible human refugia in the Pleistocene to better develop a pan-African framework for archaeological and paleoanthropological investigation.

 At the same time, primary data is also required to address these questions.
-Research now indicates that most of the African continent is implicated in the emergence of our species, Homo sapiens (Scerri et al., 2018; Scerri et al., 2019; Bergström et al., 2021).
+Research now indicates that most of the African continent is implicated in the emergence of our species, Homo sapiens.
 However, vast swathes of the continent remain unexplored.
-The HPG is therefore focusing on West Africa – a major continental region for which there is almost no data on human evolution and niche expansion.
-The HPG is conducting fieldwork is Benin, Nigeria, Guinea, Senegal and the Ivory Coast to document and obtain:
+Therefore, we are focusing on West Africa – a major continental region for which there is almost no data on human evolution and niche expansion.
+Our team is conducting fieldwork in Benin, Nigeria, Guinea, Senegal, and the Ivory Coast to document and obtain:

-• Document the presence of sites in diverse ecosystems (e.g. rainforest)
+• Documenting the presence of sites in diverse ecosystems (e.g., rainforest).

-• Twinned palaeoenvironmental proxy data to be able to reconstruct the climate context of ancient human occupations in this region, including understanding fire regimes and changes therein
+• Twinned paleoenvironmental proxy data to reconstruct the climate context of ancient human occupations in this region, including understanding fire regimes and changes therein.

-By combining the production of targeted primary data with modelling approaches, the HPG will build a comprehensive picture of the emergence of our species and immediate impacts on the environment.
-In this way, the HPG will gain a greater understanding of what pristine environments in Africa really mean, and identify the feedbacks and legacies of niche expansion on human societies over long timescales, with lessons for the present – particularly for ecosystem restoration.
+By combining the production of targeted primary data with modeling approaches, we will build a comprehensive picture of the emergence of our species and immediate impacts on the environment.
+In this way, we will gain a greater understanding of what pristine environments in Africa really mean and identify the feedbacks and legacies of niche expansion on human societies over long timescales, with lessons for the present – particularly for ecosystem restoration.

 Postdocs: Dr James Blinkhorn, Dr Khady Niang, Dr Alex Blackwood, Dr Lucy Timbrell